 The Lykeion Language Forum in Suwon is a teaching academy that belongs on a hagwon blacklist.
 There have been countless incidents of abuse, poor working conditions, illegal contracts, missing payments, and other problems over the last few years.

 This article exists to prevent future ESL Teachers from falling into the same trap and having a terrible experience in Korea.

 I urge all affected teachers to file the petition for violations in Korean hagwons and contact the police where necessary.
-There is only so much I can do to assist, considering I no longer reside in Korea.
-I understand it’s daunting to take action, but if you do not file report instances of violations.
-They will only repeat with other teachers in the future.
+I understand it’s daunting to take action.
+However, if you do not report instances of violations, these issues will only arise again with other teachers in the future.